colin-mccarthy/tanzu_build/shell_kind.md

 Install helm

-Modify your Docker Desktop setting to include the insecure-registries section shown in docker.md
+Modify your Docker Desktop JSON config file to include the insecure-registries section shown in docker.md

 Add the hostname to your /etc/hosts file  ```127.0.0.1 core.harbor.domain```